Welcome!

 What about PMP?

-PMP allows direct port write that maps directly to the shortest processor's instructions, so the above remarks applies:
+PMP allows direct port write that maps directly to the shortest processor's instructions, so the above remarks apply:

 PORTA := 0;